-Draft Saltash Neighbourhood Development Plan now available for comment.
+Draft Saltash Neighbourhood Development Plan Consultation Period has now closed.

 The first draft of the Saltash NDP has now been formally published for consultations.

 This document has been prepared by a community Steering Group working for and on behalf of Saltash Town Council, based on the feedback from extensive community engagement.